 Of the ten movies singled out in this piece, Devil In A Blue Dress may be either the least watched or most forgotten.
 The honorable mentions I list below all have more popularity and cult-status than Devil.
-However, that does not devalue the film whatsoever and is worth a revisit.
+However, that does not devalue the film whatsoever; it’s worth a revisit.

 Honorable Mention: Friday, New Jersey Drive, Dead Presidents

 “What’s the fucking procedure when you have a gun to your head?”

 The early 90’s was a desert if you were looking for many films where black woman where the lead actors.
 It isn’t up until 1992’s Sister Act and indie cult film Just Another Girl on the IRT, where a black woman is front and center and is more than just an object of sexual desire.
 It isn’t until we hit the mid 90’s in where we get a steady (but slow) trickle of films with black woman leads with different, complex and complete stories.
 Think 1993’s Poetic Justice, 1994’s Crooklyn, 1995’s Waiting to Exhale.
 In 1996, F. Gary Gray’s heist flick followed the same linage as 1995’s Heat but with a more soul (pun not intended but you can run with it if you’d like).